 Anita Roddick was the first to introduce me to concepts like PR, self-care, cruelty-free, vegan, environment-friendly, and fair trade.
-The company’s ethos became deeply ingrained in my values, influencing my choices and lifestyle.
+The company’s ethos became deeply ingrained in my values, influencing my choices in beauty brands, products, and lifestyle.

 As an employee, I used to have a considerable discount, so I got to try and test most of their products.
-Who remembers that Vanilla Shower Gel and that whole Vanilla line?!
-Or the Oceanus line?!
+Who remembers that Vanilla Shower Gel and that whole Vanilla range?!
+Or the Oceanus range?!
 And who remembers the Cocoa Body Butter?
 OMG!
-I was totally crazy about that Cocoa butter; now, I have a fixation on Shea butter and the entire The Body Shop Shea line.
+I was totally crazy about that Cocoa butter, and since the Cocoa range was discontinued, I was left with a fixation on Shea butter and the entire The Body Shop Shea range.

-The year is 2005, and The Body Shop enters my life, skin, and education.
+The year is 2005.
+I just turned 20, and The Body Shop has entered my life, skin, and education.

 The Body Shop is a well-known British cosmetics and skincare company that was founded by Anita Roddick in 1976.
 The company’s history and story are deeply rooted in social and environmental responsibility principles, fair trade, and ethical practices.